-The exhibition We know what it is for, we who have used it emerges from the long-term research project And Yet My Mask is Powerful by Palestinian artists-duo Basel Abbas and Ruanne Abou-Rahme, in which they follow young people on their trips to sites of destroyed Palestinian villages.
-Following the faint traces of the past, the artists develop a reversed museology as a strategy to breath new live into these places of trauma, the very site to cast a new projection that palpably evokes the potential of a suspended, unrealized or even a-historical time.
-We know what it is for, we who have used it confronts the apocalyptic imaginary and violence that dominates our contemporary moment, an apocalyptic vision that seems to clog up even the pores in our bodies.
-By sampling interrupted narratives, images, texts, sounds, artifacts, myths and rituals from different era’s, the artists draw the contours of a virtual time, not bound by the here and now: a counter-mythology as an alternative to the dominant, often colonial narratives with which we describe our present.
+The exhibition We know what it is for, we who have used it emerges from the long-term research project And yet my mask is powerful by Palestinian artist-duo Basel Abbas and Ruanne Abou-Rahme.
+For this project they returned to sites of Palestinian villages in Israel that were emptied and destroyed in 1948.
+Following the faint traces of the past, the artists developed a reversed museology as a strategy to breathe new life into these places.
+Through the sampling of myths, images, texts, sounds and artifacts from different era’s, the artists draw the contours of a parallel or even a-historical time that is not occupied: a counter-mythology as an alternative to the dominant, often colonial narratives with which we describe our present.

 Curated by Nathanja van Dijk

-An extensive public program is curated by Karima Boudou, in collaboration with Nathanja van Dijk
+Public program curated by Karima Boudou & Nathanja van Dijk

-We know what it is for, we who have used it is kindly supported by the City of Rotterdam, the VSB Fund, Mondriaan Fund, Stichting Bevordering van Volkskracht.
+We know what it is for, we who have used it is kindly supported by the City of Rotterdam, Mondriaan Fonds, VSB Fonds, Stichting ter Bevordering van Volkskracht and Art Jameel.